Anschluss: Austrian Civil War to Anschluss

 The Austrian Nazi Party failed to win any seats in the November 1930 general election, but its popularity grew in Austria after Hitler came to power in Germany.
 The idea of the country joining Germany also grew in popularity, thanks in part to a Nazi propaganda campaign which used slogans such as Ein Volk, ein Reich, ein Führer ("One People, One Empire, One Leader") to try to convince Austrians to advocate for an Anschluss to the German Reich.
 Anschluss might have occurred by democratic process had Austrian Nazis not begun a terrorism campaign.
 According to John Gunther in 1936, "In 1932 Austria was probably eighty percent pro-Anschluss".

 When Germany permitted residents of Austria to vote on 5 March 1933, three special trains, boats and trucks brought such masses to Passau that the SS staged a ceremonial welcome.
 Gunther wrote that by the end of 1933 Austrian public opinion about German annexation was at least 60% against.
-On 25 July 1934, Dollfuss was assassinated by Austrian Nazis in a failed coup.
+On 25 July 1934, chancellor Dollfuss was assassinated by Austrian Nazis in a failed coup.
 Afterwards, leading Austrian Nazis fled to Germany but they continued to push for unification from there.
-The remaining Austrian Nazis continued terrorist attacks against Austrian governmental institutions, causing a death toll of more than 800 between 1934 and 1938.
+The remaining Austrian Nazis continued terrorist attacks against Austrian governmental institutions, which caused 164 deaths and 636 injuries between 1933 and 1938.

 Dollfuss's successor was Kurt Schuschnigg, who followed a political course similar to his predecessor.
 In 1935 Schuschnigg used the police to suppress Nazi supporters.
 Police actions under Schuschnigg included gathering Nazis (and Social Democrats) and holding them in internment camps.
-The Austrofascism of Austria between 1934–1938 focused on the history of Austria and opposed the absorption of Austria into Nazi Germany (according to the philosophy Austrians were "superior Germans").
+Austria between 1934 and 1938 focused on the history of Austria and opposed the absorption of Austria into Nazi Germany (according to the philosophy Austrians were "superior Germans").
 Schuschnigg called Austria the "better German state" but struggled to keep Austria independent.

 In an attempt to put Schuschnigg's mind at rest, Hitler delivered a speech at the Reichstag and said, "Germany neither intends nor wishes to interfere in the internal affairs of Austria, to annex Austria or to conclude an Anschluss."

-By 1936 the damage to Austria from the German boycott was too great.
-That summer Schuschnigg told Mussolini that his country had to come to an agreement with Germany.
+In summer 1936, Schuschnigg told Mussolini that his country had to come to an agreement with Germany.
 On 11 July 1936 he signed an agreement with German ambassador Franz von Papen, in which Schuschnigg agreed to the release of Nazis imprisoned in Austria and Germany promised to respect Austrian sovereignty.
 Under the terms of the Austro-German treaty, Austria declared itself a "German state" that would always follow Germany's lead in foreign policy, and members of the "National Opposition" were allowed to enter the cabinet, in exchange for which the Austrian Nazis promised to cease their terrorist attacks against the government.
 This did not satisfy Hitler and the pro-German Austrian Nazis grew in strength.